 Is an open house really worth the effort, and will it really help you sell your home?
 Answers vary among real estate professionals, but they generally agree that it can’t hurt.
 But in certain markets and under specific conditions, an open house can definitely help you get a better sale price.
 For example, in the highly competitive San Francisco market, those people who held an open house sold their homes (on average) for 6% more than those who didn’t.
-So, since you might as well give it a try, here are 4 ideas for a springtime open house in Nashville.
+So, since you might as well give it a try, here are 4 ideas for a springtime open house in Franklin, Nashville, or Brentwood.

 1. Schedule at the Right Time